k33la1n0/step_by_step_install_of_workadventure/README.md

 ### 1. 5.
 4 use a remote jitsi:

 ### 1. 5.
-5 merge the data from the installation of the TURN-server and jitsi into the env.prod.templatefile (for a local installation)
+5 merge the data from the installation of the TURN-server and jitsi into the env.prod.template-file (for a local installation)
 * `JITSI_URL=meet.localhost`
 * `JITSI_PRIVATE_MODE=true`
 * `JITSI_ISS=SECRET_JITSI_KEY= localhost.meet.key`